California

 Evanston

-Evanston represents the first traveler services along Interstate 80 since the merge with I-84 at Echo Junction.
+Evanston represents the first traveler services along Interstate 80 since the exchange with I-84 at Echo Junction.
 There Business Loop I-80 overlaps with U.S. 189 Business along a 3.2 mile route across the city from Exits 3 to 6.

 Meanwhile, in Evanston, Wyoming…